JuliaPy/SymPy.jl/examples/tutorial.md

 ```

-## differential equations
+## Differential equations

 SymPy has facilities for solving ordinary differential [equations](http://docs.sympy.org/latest/modules/solvers/ode.html).
 The key is to create a symbolic function expression using the `SymFunction` class.
-Again, this is done through:
+Again, this may be done through:

 ```
 F = symbols("F", cls=SymFunction)